Gimme Hope Jo'anna: Background

 Eddy Grant is a Guyanese-British singer.
 He had chart hits in the 1980s, his most recent one prior to this single in 1984.
 "Gimme Hope Jo'anna" was targeted at the South African apartheid National Party government and apartheid culture after Grant had visited Africa.
 It included several references to South African culture.
 The song ends on an optimistic note of hope that the apartheid system would end soon, which it ultimately did in 1991.
 The song was Grant's first release in over a year.

-Production

-"Gimme Hope Jo'anna" was not originally envisaged to become a hit.
-The song gained international attention and charted at number 7 in the UK Singles Charts and at number 1 in a number of European countries.
-It did not chart in the United States.
-It gained widespread popularity in the United Kingdom.
-The National Party government banned the song in South Africa upon release.

 Lyrics

 Though the lyrics are worded as if the singer is addressing a person, "Jo'anna" is a reference to Johannesburg, the largest city in South Africa and symbolic of the apartheid government.
 "The preacher who works for Jesus, the Archbishop who's a peaceful man" is a reference to the Anglican Archbishop of Cape Town Desmond Tutu, who received the 1984 Nobel Peace Prize for his fight against apartheid.
 The song references Durban, Soweto, the Province of the Transvaal, and was declared as the "national anthem of Mitchells Plain".
 It expressed hope for change in South Africa.